 - Prevent constipation.
 Give your child more liquids and foods that are high in fiber, such as fruits, vegetables, and whole grains.
 These will help soften his bowel movements.
 Activity may help prevent constipation.
 Ask your child's PHP about activities that are safe for your child.

 - Ask about vaccines.
 Your child may need to wait for a period of time after KD to be vaccinated.

 - Your child has a fever.

-- Your child has a reaction to his medicines.
+- Your child has blood coming from his nose or mouth.

-- Your child has blood coming out of his nose, mouth, urine or stool.
+- Your child has blood in his urine or bowel movements.